canonical/postfix-relay-operators/README.md

-# Postfix Relay operator
+# Postfix relay operators

-This repository contains the Postfix Relay operator charms.
+This repository contains the Postfix relay operator charms.

 ## Project and community

-The Postfix Relay operators project is a member of the Ubuntu family.
+The Postfix relay operators project is a member of the Ubuntu family.
 It is an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.